 1. Maintaining Focus

 The sales job is a complex one.
-Phone calls, sales meetings, team meetings, paperwork.
+Prospecting for leads, checking in on clients, sales presentationss, sales meetings, team meetings, paperwork...
 When you’re down in the weeds, it can be hard to stay focused on what’s important.
 Yet this is exactly the habit that can make the most difference in a sales professional’s effectiveness.

 Help your salespeople remain focused on these two key things: